labwc/labwc/README.md

 The example [rc.xml] has been kept simple.
 For all options and default values, see [rc.xml.all]

-Configuration and theme files are reloaded on receiving SIGHUP (e.g. `killall -SIGHUP labwc`)
+Configuration and theme files are reloaded on receiving SIGHUP (e.g. `killall -s SIGHUP labwc`)

 For keyboard settings, see [environment] and [xkeyboard-config(7)]